 Get Out And Do Things

 Just because the world seems to get busier this time of year doesn’t mean you have to stay away from the crowds.
 You can and should get out and enjoy the holidays, even if it’s only once a week.
 Instead of joining in on Saturday, find a quiet Tuesday morning that will be a little less busy.
 Look to join groups of seniors that are taking in a play or a concert together – freedom often comes in numbers.

 Find A Companion

 Going to an event alone can sometimes make a situation even more painful.
-And in some cases, going to an event can be a difficult process.
+And in some cases, going to an event can be a complicated process.
 You might not be as agile on your feet as you once were.
 The thoughts of large crowds can make you nervous at best.
-With in home caregivers, they can be your travel companion to events and provide you with the security you need – a friendly face to share with and a strong arm to lean on.
+Home caregivers can be your travel companion to events and provide you with the security you need – a friendly face to share with and a solid arm to lean on.